 - 1. Wear protective riding gear.
-See the Safe Riding Gear section. - 2.
-Perform the pre-ride inspection. - 3.
-Place the transmission in PARK. - 4.
-Lock the parking brake. - Mount the vehicle from the left side. - 6.
-Sit upright with both feet on the footrests and both hands on the handlebars. - 7.
-Start the engine and allow it to warm up. - 8.
-Shift the transmission into gear. - 9.
+See the Safe Riding Gear section.

+- 2. Perform the pre-ride inspection.

+- 3. Place the transmission in PARK.

+- 4. Lock the brake holding latch.

+- 5. Mount the vehicle from the left side.

+- Sit upright with both feet on the footrests and both hands on the handlebars.

+- 7. Start the engine and allow it to warm up.

+- 8. Shift the transmission into gear. - 9.
 Check your surroundings and determine your path of travel. - 10.
-Release the parking brake. - 11.
+Release the brake holding latch. - 11.
 Slowly depress the throttle with your right thumb and begin driving. - 12.
 Drive slowly.
 Practice maneuvering and using the throttle and brakes on level surfaces.